matter-labs/era-contracts/docs/bridging/bridgehub/bridgehub.md

 In the current version creating new chains will not be permissionless.
 That is needed to ensure that no malicious input can be provided there.

-Also, since in the current release, there will be little benefits from shared liquidity, i.e. the there will be no direct ST<>ST transfers supported, as a measure of additional security we’ll also keep track of balances for each individual ST and will not allow it to withdraw more than it has deposited into the system.
+Also, since in the current release, there will be little benefits from shared liquidity, i.e. the there will be no direct ZKChain<>ZKChain transfers supported, as a measure of additional security we’ll also keep track of balances for each individual ZKChain and will not allow it to withdraw more than it has deposited into the system.